darkmavis1980/ng-event-emitter/README.md

 # ngEventEmitter

 This is a small library to add an event emitter functionality in AngularJS 1.x, and it contains a small factory with two methods, `.on` and `.triggerEvent`, written mostly because I didn't want to depend to the $rootScope or the $scope providers, but to have a much more lightweight version of event emitters.

+## This package is no longer developed

+Please consider using a different solution as this package is no longer developed.

 ## Installation